CharlesJuniorF/Assignment-3/README.md

 ><i>(let me know what to look for, any additional keys to use, etc.)</i>
 > &nbsp;

-**2. Did anything give you particular trouble?
+**2. Did anything give you particular trouble?**

+*there were time that the coding slipped me up because I thought I could listen and implement it.
+When I couldn't I just watched the video like I should've*

 > &nbsp;
 ><i>(If something in your assignment doesn't work or you think part of the tutorial can be improved, explain here)</i>
 > &nbsp;

 #### Questions for projects: (remove this section for tutorial assignments)
 **1. What are the controls to your game?
 How do we play?**

+*Use the Z and M keys to move the flippers.
+Spacebar is how to launch the ball*

 > &nbsp;
 ><i>(art, music, etc. Just tell us where you got it, link it here)</i>